codazoda/corkboard/README.md

 You can easily host Corkboard on a laptop by using PHP's built-in server.

+Note: The PHP server is single threaded and not tested for production so you should only use this for experimentation or in an emergency where no other option is available to you.

 * Find your IP address
 * Switch to the directory containing Corkboard
 * Run the PHP server `php -S {ip-address}:80`